lucapette/fakedata/CODE_OF_CONDUCT.md

-# Testdata Code of Conduct
+# fakedata Code of Conduct

 ## Our Pledge